postandcourier/infant-mortality/two-main-text.md

 ### The cradle of death

-Infant mortality is such a crisis in many counties surrounding McLeod that it’s a virtual cradle of death, with some of the state’s highest rates of newborns dying before their first birthdays — nearly double the state average.
+Infant mortality is such a crisis in many counties surrounding McLeod that the area is a virtual cradle of death, with some of the state’s highest rates of newborns dying before their first birthdays — nearly double the state average.

 For black newborns, the toll is even greater — triple that of whites, and more in some cases.